About the Pulmonary Hypoplasia Program

 - Nutrition: A dedicated clinical dietitian will provide specialized counseling to develop individual plans to meet your child’s nutritional needs, either through tube feedings, oral feedings or a combination of both, to attain optimal growth and development.

-- Audiology: Formal hearing tests will be performed every six months until school age due to the risk of late-onset hearing loss.
+- Audiology: Formal hearing tests will be performed through school age due to the risk of late-onset hearing loss.

 - Social services: A social worker is available to work with you to address financial matters, school issues or other concerns.
 Social work can also help you locate community resources and support services to help you provide the best possible care for your child.

-- Other services: In some instances, other evaluations, such as speech therapy, genetics, orthopedics, gastroenterology or ophthalmology, may be recommended.
-Additional testing may include X-ray, ultrasound, endoscopy, video swallow study, milk scan and upper GI.
+- Other services: In some instances, other evaluations, such as genetics, orthopedics, gastroenterology or ophthalmology, may be recommended.

 Our structure allows clinicians to communicate and work together easily, so we can provide the most comprehensive care for your child and you can leave with a clear picture of your child's condition and a plan for ongoing support.